Flooding at JFK airport adds to misery after flight delays

 Equipment froze and baggage handling was delayed, which was compounded by staff shortages and heavier than normal passenger loads, the Port Authority said.
 The backlog left passengers stuck on planes for long stretches while waiting for other aircraft to get in and out of gates.

-Reporting by Daniel Trotta; Editing by Sandra Maler
+Reporting by Daniel Trotta; Additional reporting by Jon Herskovitz in Austin, Texas; Editing by Sandra Maler